The Great War

 Kellen Kurschinski is a Ph.D.
 Candidate in history at McMaster University and Editor of www.canadianmilitaryhistory.ca.
 His research examines the medical and sociocultural impact of the Great War.

-Steve Marti is a doctoral candidate at the University of Western Ontario.
+Steve Martii is a doctoral candidate at Western University.
 His dissertation examines the relationship between identity and voluntary contributions to the war effort in Australia, Canada, and New Zealand.

 Alicia Robinet is a Ph.D.
 Candidate in the Department of English at Western University.